Best Backpacks for Mountaineering

 Packing your backpack is an art.
 Remember to put your least-used items in the bottom of the bag and try to distribute the weight evenly throughout the bag.
 While hooking things to the outside of the bag is a great way to ensure you have everything you need, remember that these items are less secure.
 Never have any crucial items dangling from the backpack.

 Depending on the length of your trip, you will need a different sized bag.
 We have found that 30-50 Liter bags seem to be the most versatile.
-However, if you are climbing in winter, you will need a bigger pack to accomodate the weather conditions and ice tools that you may need.
+However, if you are climbing in winter, you will need a bigger pack to accommodate the weather conditions and ice tools that you may need.

 Other Factors to Consider